jrsousadev/graphql-crud-nodejs/README.md

-# graphql-crud-nodejs
-👨🏻‍💻 System Back-end with Express, GraphQL, Prisma and NodeJS
+# 👨 CRUD GraphQL with Authentication